yochaigal/cairn/localizations/localization-guide.md

 4. Translate the other pages in the repo (readme, resources, etc).

-4. When building the Affinity files, add "**Lang** Version" to the cover.
+5. When building the Affinity files, add "**Lang** Version" to the cover.

+6. If you would like a subdomain (e.g. lan.cairnrpg.com) let Yochai know!